How To Find a Doctor or Treatment Facility If You Have Cancer

 - Many of the resources listed above for finding a doctor can also help you find a specialist for a consultation.

 - The NIH Clinical Center in Bethesda, Maryland, is the research hospital for the NIH, including NCI.
 Several branches of the NCI provide second opinion services.
-The NCI fact sheet Cancer Clinical Trials at the NIH Clinical Center describes these NCI branches and their services.

 - The R. A. Bloch Cancer Foundation, Inc., can refer cancer patients to institutions that are willing to provide multidisciplinary second opinions.
 A list of these institutions is available on the organization’s website.
 You can also contact the R. A. Bloch Cancer Foundation, Inc., by telephone at 816–854–5050 or 1–800–433–0464.